Fanconi syndrome in dogs: causes, symptoms and treatment

 Fanconi syndrome in dogs 2

-Fanconi syndrome, a complex kidney disease, can affect dogs due to genetic predispositions or acquired factors.
-Here we provide a detailed overview of the various causes of this serious health condition.
+Fanconi syndrome, a complex kidney disease, can affect dogs due to genetic predisposition or acquired factors.
+Here we offer a detailed overview of the various causes of this serious health condition.

 Genetic predisposition in the Basenji

 The hereditary form of Fanconi syndrome occurs predominantly in Basenjis.
-This genetic disorder is believed to be inherited in an autosomal recessive manner, meaning a dog must inherit two copies of the defective gene to develop the disease.
-Research has shown that between 10-30% of Basenjis are genetically susceptible to this condition, with the first symptoms often appearing between the ages of four and eight.
+This genetic disorder is thought to be inherited in an autosomal recessive manner, meaning a dog must inherit two copies of the defective gene to develop the disease.
+Research has shown that between 10 and 301 TP3T Basenjis are genetically predisposed to this condition, with the first symptoms often appearing between the ages of four and eight.

 Acquired causes of Fanconi syndrome in dogs

-• Environmental toxins and heavy metals: Exposure to pollutants such as lead, copper and mercury can affect kidney function and lead to Fanconi syndrome.
-In particular, these metals can be absorbed through contaminated environments or through consumption of contaminated feed.
+• Environmental toxins and heavy metals: Exposure to pollutants such as lead, copper, and mercury can impair kidney function and lead to Fanconi syndrome.
+In particular, these metals can be ingested through contaminated environments or by consuming contaminated feed.

-• Drug-induced causes: Certain medications can have toxic effects on the kidneys, causing Fanconi syndrome.
-This includes:
+• Drug-induced causes: Certain medications can have toxic effects on the kidneys and thus cause Fanconi syndrome.
+These include:

-• Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin: These can cause kidney damage with prolonged use.
+• Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin: These can lead to kidney damage with prolonged use.

-• Antibiotics: Cephalosporins and gentamicin are known to have nephrotoxic effects if used improperly.
+• Antibiotics: Cephalosporins and gentamicin are known to be nephrotoxic if used improperly.

-• Chemotherapy drugs: Cisplatin, a common chemotherapy drug, can cause serious kidney damage.
+• Chemotherapeutic agents: Cisplatin, a widely used chemotherapy drug, can cause serious kidney damage.

-• Primary hypoparathyroidism: This rare condition results in inadequate production of parathyroid hormone, which affects the body's calcium and phosphate balance and can secondarily put strain on the kidneys.
+• Primary hypoparathyroidism: This rare disease leads to an insufficient production of parathyroid hormone, which affects the body's calcium and phosphate balance and can secondarily strain the kidneys.

-• Copper storage disease: Especially in Labrador Retrievers, accumulation of copper in the liver can indirectly affect the kidneys and lead to Fanconi-like syndrome.
+• Copper storage disease: Particularly in Labrador Retrievers, an accumulation of copper in the liver can indirectly affect the kidneys and lead to a Fanconi-like syndrome.

 Dietary factors in Fanconi syndrome in dogs

-• Inadequate or contaminated foods: Some dry food snacks or inferior foods contain ingredients or contaminants that can strain the kidneys and lead to Fanconi syndrome.
+• Inadequate or contaminated feed: Some dry food snacks or inferior types of food contain ingredients or contaminants that can strain the kidneys and lead to Fanconi syndrome.

-Stress and overuse as a cause of Fanconi syndrome in dogs
+Stress and overexertion as a cause of Fanconi syndrome in dogs

-• Physical and Emotional Stress: Extreme physical exertion and emotional stress can disrupt dogs' physiological balance and predispose them to health problems including kidney disease.
+• Physical and emotional stress: Extreme physical exertion and emotional stress can disrupt the physiological balance of dogs and predispose them to health problems, including kidney disease.

-Understanding these multiple causes helps to take preventive measures and ensure the necessary adjustments in the dogs' environment and care to minimize the risk of Fanconi syndrome.
+Understanding these diverse causes helps to take preventive measures and ensure the necessary adjustments in the environment and care of the dogs to minimize the risk of Fanconi syndrome.

 Affected dog breeds and the occurrence of Fanconi syndrome

-Fanconi syndrome is a serious kidney disease that may be genetic in certain dog breeds, while other breeds may be primarily affected by external factors.
-Here we provide an overview of the breeds most commonly affected by Fanconi syndrome and explain how common the condition is among them.
+Fanconi syndrome is a serious kidney disease that may be genetically predisposed in certain dog breeds, while other breeds may be primarily affected by external factors.
+Here we provide an overview of the breeds most commonly affected by Fanconi syndrome and explain how prevalent the disease is in these breeds.

 Basenji – The primary affected breed for Fanconi syndrome in dogs